Man in a hurry, Ukraine's new leader flashes steel behind smile

 But he offered guarantees on language rights and autonomy for what he described as a silenced majority who wanted to stay in Ukraine and forecast talks within three weeks with Russian President Vladimir Putin, saying “we know each other very well”.

-Playing a weak hand against a powerful neighbor, Poroshenko laid out his strongest cards: Moscow’s complaint that the new Kiev authorities lacked legitimacy had “disappeared” with his victory on Sunday across the country.
-He crushed the field even in the east - previous presidential elections have polarized the country between east and west, Russian and Ukrainian speakers.
+Playing a weak hand against a powerful neighbour, Poroshenko laid out his strongest cards: Moscow’s complaint that the new Kiev authorities lacked legitimacy had “disappeared” with his victory on Sunday across the country.
+He crushed the field even in the east - previous presidential elections have polarised the country between east and west, Russian and Ukrainian speakers.

 He listed with a businessman’s eye the financial pain being inflicted on Russia, and the world economy, by U.S. and EU sanctions - pain that Putin could make go away by compromising.